Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Introduction

 \section{Introduction}

+\blfootnote{Accepted for publication at the IEEE International Joint Conference on Neural Networks (IJCNN) 2021 (DOI: 10.1109/IJCNN52387.2021.9534190).

+\textcopyright 2021 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.}

-Deep learning has led to breakthroughs in various fields, such as computer vision \cite{Krizhevsky2012, Kaiming2016} and language processing \cite{Oord2016}.
+Deep learning has led to breakthroughs in various fields, such as computer vision \cite{Kaiming2016,krizhevsky2009} and language processing \cite{Oord2016}.
 Despite its success, it is still limited by its vulnerability to adversarial examples \cite{Szegedy2014}.
-In image processing, adversarial examples are small, typically imperceptible perturbations to the input that can lead to misclassifications in real-world scenarios.
+In image processing, adversarial examples are small, typically imperceptible perturbations to the input that cause misclassifications.
 In domains like autonomous driving or healthcare this can potentially have fatal consequences.
-Since the weakness of neural networks to adversarial examples has been demonstrated, many methods were proposed to make neural networks more robust and reliable \cite{Goodfellow2015, Madry2018, Tramer19}.
-In a constant challenge between new adversarial attacks and defenses, most of the proposed defenses have been shown to be rather ineffective \cite{Guo2018, Kurakin2018, Samangouei2018}.
-Yet, substantial progress in this field is needed to increase the reliability and trustworthiness of neural networks in our daily lives.
+Since the weakness of neural networks to adversarial examples has been demonstrated, many methods were proposed to make neural networks more robust and reliable \cite{Goodfellow2015,Madry2018}.
+In a constant challenge between new adversarial attacks and defenses, most of the proposed defenses have been shown to be rather ineffective \cite{Carlini2019,Guo2018,Kurakin2018,Samangouei2018}.